-This study looks at the variability of accounting students' perceptions in Indonesia on the importance of IT competence and IT responsibility for accountants and the importance of IT sustainability practices.
+This study aims to look at the perceptions of accounting students in Indonesia on accountants' role in IT sustainability practices through the IT competence of accountants in the utilization of information systems.
 This study measures different perceptions of accounting students based on gender (male and female), year of study (junior and senior), and the type of university (public and private).
 The majority of accounting students agree with the importance of accountants' role in IT sustainability practices by utilizing information systems.
-However, differences in perceptions of accountants' IT responsibility, accountants' IT competence, and the importance of IT sustainability practice are found in the senior and junior student groups.
-This finding results in junior students being higher than senior students in understanding the importance of the accountants' role in the IT sustainability practice.
-Differences were also found in the groups of students from public and private universities toward IT sustainability issues.
-There is no difference in perception in the gender group.
-This study can be helpful for higher education providers and teachers in accounting who play an essential role in supporting students to understand the practical implementation in accounting professions regarding their role in sustainability through the utilization of information technology.
+Differences in perceptions of accountants' IT responsibility, accountants' IT competence, and the importance of IT sustainability practice are found in the senior and junior student groups and groups of students from public and private universities, while in the gender group, there is no difference in perception.
+This study can be useful for accounting education providers and teachers who play an essential role in supporting students to understand the practical implementation in accounting professions regarding their role in sustainability through the utilization of information system technology.

-Keywords: IT Sustainability Practice; Information System Technology; Accountants' IT Responsibilities; Accountants' IT Competencies; Students' Perception.
+Keywords: IT sustainability practice; information system technology; accountants' IT responsibilities; accountants' IT competencies; students' perception.